Reading time: 7 min.

 • Don’t pick your grafts or scabs (even if they feel itchy)

-• Follow the hair washing regimen advised by your surgical team.
+• Follow the hair-washing regimen advised by your surgical team.

 A couple of weeks to a month after your procedure, you may start to see your hair grafts falling out.
-This can be scary if you’re not expecting it — but try not to worry!
+This can be scary if you’re not expecting it but try not to worry!
 Post-transplant shock hair loss occurs in almost all hair transplant patients around this time.
-It happens as a result of the trauma to your follicles during surgery.
+It happens as a result of the trauma to your transplanted hair follicles during surgery.

-1-3 months after hair transplant surgery
+What to expect 1-3 months after the hair transplant surgery

-Everyone’s hair grows at different rates, so even if you see less than this, your hair transplant should start to grow and thicken soon.
+Everyone’s hair grows at different rates, so even if you see less than this, your newly transplanted hair should start to grow and thicken soon.
 While it’s still early days, it won’t be long before you start to see sustained permanent growth from your transplanted follicles.
 Take a look at some of the early hair growth seen by previous Wimpole Clinic patients in these before and after hair transplant photos:

-Before hair transplant and 1 month after surgery (FUE, 2500 grafts) — grafts have healed and the shape of the hairline is still visible.
+Patient before hair transplant and 1 month after surgery (FUE, 2500 grafts) — grafts have healed and the shape of the hairline is still visible.
 See more patient photos:

 Pre-hair transplant and 3 months after surgery (FUE, 2200 grafts)